-The GFF trust fund was approved for Nigeria for the tune of \$40 million.
-Of this \$20 million was expected to be channel through the Basic Health Care Provision Fund while the second \$20 million was expected to be channel through the Nigeria State Health Investment Projects (NSHIP) which is included to provide Basic Minimum package including Family Planning Health Services free of charge to vulnerable pregnant women especially during the post-natal period.
+The GFF trust fund approved \$40 million for Nigeria.
+Of this \$40 million, \$20 million was expected to be channeled through the Basic Health Care Provision Fund while \$20 million was expected to be channeled through the Nigeria State Health Investment Projects (NSHIP).
+The NSHIP includes provision of the Basic Minimum package including Family Planning Health Services free of charge to vulnerable pregnant women especially during the post-natal period.